— M.A., The University of Texas at Austin

 - Office: CLA 3rd Floor, Cubicle 25

 Brandon Andrew Robinson is a doctoral student in the Department of Sociology at the University of Texas at Austin.
-Brandon's foundational research interest is in the area of sexualities, where he is interested in how other social categories (e.g., race & gender) are constitutive of sexualities and vice versa.
-Brandon also has interests in studying how health & HIV/AIDS discourses construct our understandings of social categories, as well as, our beliefs about sex & pleasure.
+His foundational research interests are in the areas of the sociology of sexualities and lesbian, gay, bisexual, transgender, and queer (LGBTQ) studies.
+Brandon is interested in how other social categories (e.g., race & gender) are constitutive of sexualities (and vice versa) and how these social categories generate exclusionary practices within sexually marginalized populations.
+He also has interests in studying how health & HIV/AIDS discourses construct our understandings of social categories, as well as, our beliefs about sex & pleasure.
 Lastly, Brandon is interested in researching ideas about cyberspaces.

 His thesis "The Gay Facebook": Friendship, Desirability, and HIV in the Lives of the Gay Internet Generation investigates the role of cyberspace in shaping sexualities for men seeking men online for sexual purposes.
 Specifically, the thesis looks at friendship, race and the body, and sexual health/HIV in the lives of self-identified gay, homosexul, and queer men on Adam4Adam.com.